 Built to Withstand a War

 We can guarantee you one thing - there's no watch on the market that looks quite like the Victorinox I.N.O.X.
-It's bold, vibrant, and industrial design, but it's also classy enough to wear in the office without it sticking out.
-And it manages to offer a variety of different color schemes while still keeping the profile of this watch distinct even from a distance.
+It has a bold, vibrant, and industrial design, but it's also classy enough to wear in the office without it sticking out.
+It manages to offer a variety of different color schemes while still keeping a distinct profile even from a distance.

-It can take a beating without scratching the surface either.
+It can take a beating without scratching the surface, too.
 The face is triple-coated in sapphire glass that's both durable and strongly anti-reflective.
-In addition to including all the standard dive watch features, this watch under $1000 can read in military time.
+In addition to including all the standard features of a dive watch, this model for under $1000 can be read in military time.